Eschatologue/CM_wiki/docs/class/rogue/index.md

 You've practiced new ways to use your Sneak Attack deviously.
 The following effects are now among your Cunning Strike options.

 ***Daze (Cost: 2d6)***
-The target must succeed on a Constitution saving throw, or on its next turn, it can do only one of the following: move or take an action or a Bonus Action.
+The target must succeed on a Constitution saving throw, or on its next turn, it can do only one of the following: move or take an action or a :rsc-b: Bonus Action.

 ***Knock Out (Cost: 6d6)***
-The target must succeed on a Constitution saving throw, or it has the Unconscious condition for 1 minute or until it takes any damage.
+The target must succeed on a Constitution saving throw, or it has the ^^Unconscious^^ condition for 1 minute or until it takes any damage.
 The Unconscious target repeats the save at the end of each of its turns, ending the effect on itself on a success.

 ***Obscure (Cost: 3d6)***
 The target must succeed on a Dexterity saving throw, or it has the Blinded condition until the end of its next turn.